SBRC's Aims & Objectives

 - Record assessment – examine records of species on the SBRC List and liaise with Local Recorders and Local Records Committees, plus BBRC and BOURC, to ensure that records are adequately assessed prior to publication in the Scottish Birds Records Report, which are published annually in the June issue of Scottish Birds.

-- Publish the same records on the SOC website as soon as they are assessed on the recent SBRC decisions page.
+- Publication of the same records on the SOC website as soon as they are assessed on the recent SBRC decisions page.

 - Maintenance of the Scottish List.